CHERUKURIPRAVEEN/Jenkins/test.md

 This script configures Git to use the shared hooks folder:

 🧩 Configuring Git hooks path...
 ✅ Done!
-Hooks path set to devops/hooks
+Hooks path set to pre_commit_hooks
-After this setup, Git will automatically run hooks from devops/hooks/ instead of .git/hooks/.
+After this setup, Git will automatically run hooks from pre_commit_hooks/ instead of .git/hooks/.

 📘 Manual Setup (if needed)
 If you prefer to configure manually, run:

-git config core.hooksPath devops/hooks
+git config core.hooksPath pre_commit_hooks
 This writes the following setting to your local .git/config:

 [core]